-- We endeavour to ensure that all classrooms are dyslexia friendly, including word walls, prompt mats, reading rulers, coloured interactive boards, individual resources, alternative means of recording, software, apps, reading resources, exercise books. - We endeavour to ensure that all classrooms are ASD friendly including the use of visual timetables, personalised timetables, now and next boards, Velcro under tables, step plans, prompt cards, quiet work-stations, sensory boxes/area, structured playground games. - We endeavour to ensure that all classrooms are speech and language friendly including use of visual feedback, additional processing time included in teaching approach, preteaching of key vocabulary, word wall and consolidation of key vocabulary, precision monitoring. - Small group rooms are available for all Key Stages to provide quiet work areas for 1:1 or small group work.
+- We endeavour to ensure that all classrooms are dyslexia friendly.
+This may include word walls, prompt mats, reading rulers, coloured backgrounds for presentations, individual resources, alternative means of recording, software, apps, reading resources, exercise books. - We endeavour to ensure that all classrooms are autism friendly including the use of neutral backing paper, visual timetables, personalised timetables, now and next boards, Velcro under tables, step plans, prompt cards, quiet work-stations, sensory boxes/area, structured playground games. - We endeavour to ensure that all classrooms are speech and language friendly including use of visual feedback, additional processing time included in teaching approach, preteaching of key vocabulary, word wall and consolidation of key vocabulary, precision monitoring. - Small group rooms are available for all Key Stages to provide quiet work areas for 1:1 or small group work.